romeerez/orchid-orm/packages/docs/src/guide/quickstart.md

 npm i -D rake-db orchid-orm-test-factory
 ```

-- **orchid-orm**: this is the ORM, responsible for defining models, relations
+- **orchid-orm**: is responsible for defining tables and relations between them
 - **pqb**: query builder, used by other parts to build chainable query objects
 - **rake-db**: is responsible for migrations
-- **orchid-orm-schema-to-zod**: convert model columns to a Zod schema to use it for validations
+- **orchid-orm-schema-to-zod**: convert table columns to a Zod schema to use it for validations
 - **orchid-orm-test-factory**: for building mock data in tests

 Add `.env` file with database credentials: